-Its pretty easy and natural for a photographer to take the cell phone take a couple photos then as you get out on the switch to the professional camera and get snapping.
+It's pretty easy and natural for a photographer to take the cell phone take a couple of photos then as you get out on the switch to the professional camera and get snapping.
 This is probably the easiest method to make sure everyone is prepared for the big moment.

 You want to make sure you check out the weather a few days before the event.
 If you are looking to do an outdoor proposal, Snow can be really pretty and romantic but rain is not as much fun.
 Nobody wants to be out in the rain.

-You also need to decide whether or not you want to have a full-blown engagement session and or just the proposal and one or two portraits afterwards.
+You also need to decide whether or not you want to have a full-blown engagement session and or just the proposal and one or two portraits afterward.

-If this is a surprised engagement proposal session you want to make sure that the make sure your significant other has in clothes they would be happy with.
-There are ways to convince somebody to wear some thing.
+If this is a surprise engagement proposal session you want to make sure that your significant other has on clothes they would be happy with.
+There are ways to convince somebody to wear something.
 If your significant other has long hair tell them how much you love it up and say will you wear your hair up today for me or do you know how pretty you look with your hair up.